 - Q 25 : Can employers unilaterally reduce benefits to which employees are currently entitled under employment contracts? - A 25 : According to the Employment Ordinance, employers should not unilaterally vary the employment terms and conditions of employees.
 For details, please refer to A Concise Guide to the Employment Ordinance published by the Labour Department.
-The Labour Department will actively follow up cases of employees suspecting their employment rights have been undermined.
+The Labour Department stands ready to assist employers and employees to resolve their problems and reach consensus.
+If employees suspect that their employment rights and benefits have been undermined, they could seek help from Labour Department.
+The Labour Department will actively follow up such cases.
+Any provision in the contract of employment seeking to extinguish or reduce the employee's SMW entitlement shall be void under the law.